 (4) After receiving a proposed Operations Plan, the department will provide the composting facility operator with an opportunity to meet with the department and discuss the composting facility, the proposed Operations Plan, and any department concerns or issues related to the facility and the plan.
 Upon final department approval of an Operations Plan, the composting facility must comply with OAR 340-096-0110: Composting Permit.

-(5) All Operations Plans subject to this rule must address the elements set out in sections (5)(a) through (f)(i) of this rule.
+(5) All Operations Plans subject to this rule must address the elements set out in sections (5)(a) through (f)(i) of this rule:

 (a) Feedstocks and products.
 The Operations Plan must describe the types and volumes of feedstocks the facility will accept, the methods the facility will use to produce compost, and the proposed uses of the compost, biogas, digestate and other products and materials.